konst-aa/aoc2023/README.md

 ## Rules:
-- No libraries except for my "standard library", SRFIs, and aliases for them.
+- No libraries except for my "standard library," SRFIs, and aliases for them.
 (looking at **YOU** `vector-lib`)
-- Code quality is important~~, but so is sanity~~.
+- Code quality is important, ~~but so is sanity~~.
-- Hoping to actually complete every day this time.
+- I'm hoping to actually complete every day this time.